-First-time travelers to the Valley Isle are often perplexed by one thought: What to wear on Maui.
+First-time travelers to the Valley Isle are often perplexed by what to wear on Maui.
 Sunny beaches, wet rainforests, and afternoon trade winds mean different weather on different parts of the island.
 That’s why we’ve compiled a list of must-have clothing items for your trip.
 Whether you’re planning an outdoor adventure or a romantic date night, we’ve got you covered!
 Read on for some helpful tips and tricks.
 Then, use our complimentary Travel Guide to help you map out your vacation itinerary!

 What to Wear on Maui

 When it comes to outdoor recreation on Maui, think comfortable and casual.
 Our island’s warm weather calls for shorts, T-shirts, hats, and sunglasses.
-Try to bring pieces that are versatile so you can mix-and-match your outfits.
+It’s a good idea to bring pieces that are versatile so you can mix and match your outfits.
 (For example, a T-shirt can double as a beach cover-up).
-It will save you tons of space in your suitcase!
+This will save you tons of space in your suitcase!

 Comfortable footwear is also a must.
-Sandals are the best shoes for the beach, but you should bring socks and sneakers for hiking.
-We also recommend wearing a bathing suit under your clothes.
+Sandals or flip flops are the best shoes for the beach, but you should bring socks and sneakers for hiking.
+Additionally, we recommend wearing a bathing suit under your clothes.
 Maui’s hiking trails often lead to hidden pools and spectacular waterfalls – especially along the Road to Hana.
-Feel free to take a couple beach towels from the inn so you can dry off after your swim.
+Feel free to take a couple of beach towels from the inn so you can dry off after your swim.

 At the Top of Haleakala